ManjushreeRao/WebApp_Form_Python_Flask/README.md

 ## WebForms_BaseballData

 # Project Description
-## This project is being built to create Webforms to add new records, update and delete data.
+## This project is being built to create Webforms to add new records, update records and delete data.